 This example shows how to use MATLAB System blocks to illustrate the law of large numbers.

 A Uniform Random Number block connected to Compare To Constant block acts as a Bernoulli trial.
-The example uses the high value as succesful outcome of the experiment.
+The example uses the high value as successful outcome of the experiment.

 This example highlights the use of MATLAB System block as follows: